Ukraine, Israel aid advances in rare House vote as Democrats help Republicans push it forward

 WASHINGTON (AP) — With rare bipartisan momentum, the House pushed ahead Friday on a foreign aid package of $95 billion for Ukraine, Israel, Taiwan and humanitarian support as a robust coalition of lawmakers helped it clear a procedural hurdle to reach final votes this weekend.
 Friday’s vote produced a seldom-seen outcome in the typically hyper-partisan House, with Democrats helping Republican Speaker Mike Johnson’s plan advance overwhelmingly 316-94.
 Final House approval could come this weekend, when the package would be sent to the Senate.

-It was a victory for the strategy Speaker Mike Johnson set in motion this week after he agonized for two months over the legislation.
-Still, Johnson has had to spend the past 24 hours making the rounds on conservative media working to salvage support for the wartime funding, particularly for Ukraine as it faces a critical moment battling Russia, but also for his own job as the restless right flank threatens to oust him over the effort.
+It was a victory for the strategy Johnson set in motion this week after he agonized for two months over the legislation.
+Still, Johnson has had to spend the past 24 hours making the rounds on conservative media working to salvage support for the wartime funding, particularly for Ukraine as it faces a critical moment battling Russia, but also for his own job as the effort to oust him as speaker grew.

-“There's a lot of misinformation about what we're doing here and why,” Johnson told the conservative host of The Mark Levin Show.
+Johnson said after the vote that while it wasn’t “perfect legislation," it was the “best possible product” Republicans can get given their thin majority in one chamber of Congress.

-After months of delay, the House worked slowly but deliberately once Johnson made up his mind this week to plough ahead.
+After months of delay, the House worked slowly but deliberately once Johnson made up his mind this week to plough ahead with a package that matches, with a few alterations, what the Senate passed in February.
 President Joe Biden sent a swift endorsement of the speaker's plan and, in a rare moment, Donald Trump, the Republican presumed presidential nominee who opposes most overseas aid for Ukraine, has not derailed the speaker's work.

 “The world is watching what the Congress does," the White House said in a statement.
 "Passing this legislation would send a powerful message about the strength of American leadership at a pivotal moment.”